PowerShell/platyPS/CONTRIBUTING.md

 ## Data transformations

 Data transformations are the core of platyPS.
-User has content in some form and she wants to transform it into another form.
+A user has content in some form and she wants to transform it into another form.
-I.e. transform existing module help to markdown and use it in future to generate the external help and static html for online references.
+E.g. transform existing module help (in MAML) to Markdown and use it in the future to generate the external help (MAML) and static HTML for online references.

-PlatyPS PowerShell module provide APIs in the form of cmdlets for the end-user scenarios.
+platyPS provides APIs in the form of cmdlets for end-user scenarios.
-This scenarios are assembled from the simple transformations.
-Chart below describes this simple transformations.
+These scenarios are assembled from simple transformations.
+This chart describes these simple transformations:

 ```
  +----------+